-The positive association for stringent labor regulations is interesting.
-Several studies find that strict labor regulations suppress Indian entrepreneurship generally, especially in the formal sector.
+The positive association for stringent labour regulations is interesting.
+Several studies find that strict labour regulations suppress Indian entrepreneurship generally, especially in the formal sector.
 These regulations may affect the gender balance of entrepreneurs by shifting activity into industries that female entrepreneurs tend to be more involved in or influencing occupational decisions within the family.

 Most of the basic district-level linkages observed for manufacturing continue for services.
 Somewhat surprisingly, a higher female entry ratio is not associated with a greater female sex ratio in the district, but female literacy rates and general education levels are more predictive.
 This link may be due to services being more skill intensive than manufacturing in India (Ghani, 2010).
 Stronger female-owned incumbent businesses again predict a greater female entrepreneurship in service industries.

 Our results support the conclusion that female entrepreneurship in India follows from incumbent female-owned businesses in a district-industry that encourage subsequent entry.
 Marshallian channels are important, but they mostly appear to be operating through the district-industry agglomeration for female business owners itself.
 While our approach does not rule out every potential bias, it does circumvent the most worrisome endogeneity or omitted factors.